Guide to Cisco Live 2024

 At Cisco Live, you want to sign up for your breakout sessions before you go.
 Some conferences just let you go to whatever session you want, but Cisco Live is a bit different.
 The purpose of signing up beforehand is not just to be a helpful schedule, but signing up beforehand gives you reserved admission for the session.
 This is primarily important for the most popular sessions, but you don’t want to be stuck waiting outside of a session you really want!

-Here is how it works.
-At the entrance of each session will be attendants with a handheld badge scanners.
-They will scan your badge as you enter.
-If you are registered for the session they let you right in. but if you aren’t registered or are on the waiting list, you must wait.
-If it’s not full, you will have the opportunity to enter shortly before the session begins.
-I have stood in the back or sat against the wall in a number of sessions over the years because I arrived late or wasn’t preregistered.
+Here is how it works: at the entrance of each session will be attendants with badge scanners.
+They will scan your badge as you enter and if you are registered for the session, they will let you right in.
+You’ll have to wait if you aren’t registered or are on the waiting list.
+If the session does not fill, you will have the opportunity to enter shortly before the session begins.
+I have stood in the back or sat against the wall in a number of sessions over the years because I arrived late or was not preregistered.
 It’s much nicer to have an actual seat!

 The NetVet Advantage